Episode 32 – DIY guide to squats

 Start your squats!

 So when someone asks you DO YOU EVEN SQUAT, not only can you now name an array of squats but you will know how to do them and why they are good for you!
-Give them all a try!
+Give all the exercises in this DIY guide to squats a try!

 -Crossfit thank you for the photo